Why is PCI DSS compliance important in today’s market?

 Now, iPay88 as a leading and award-winning regional payment company in South East Asia, iPay88 is fully in compliance with PCI DSS level 1 standard.

-In addition to the PCI DSS certificate, iPay88 does have an anti-fraud system which is “ZepSecure” to protect customer information as well as against the internet.
+In addition to the PCI DSS certificate, iPay88 does have an anti-fraud system “ZepSecure” to protect customer information as well as against the internet.

 You could contact us for a free consultation and learn more about how to minimise your online fraud risk and protect your customer data now.